danieshrieza/Atom_Query_Bot/README.md

 # Atom Query ⚛️

-### Note : Danny, the maintainer of discord.py announced yesterday that he and his team are going to continue the development of discord.py.
-Due to this, I'm considering to use discord.py again for this project.
-Migration to discord.py might take some time since discord.py now have a native slash command handler that uses a very different syntax than nextcord.
-Therefore, nextcord might not be needed anymore in the future.

 **Atom Query** is a **Discord Bot** that able to calculate common queries.
 [Invite here](https://discord.com/oauth2/authorize?client_id=881526346411556865&permissions=534723947584&scope=bot%20applications.commands)

 ![Atom Query Logo](./image/Atom_Query_Icon.png)